 |

-2009 prize money is listed below; the champion's prize has been increased by 13.3%, and the qualifying 1st round loser's money by 3.1%, but, because the pound has fallen so far against the dollar, the prizes in US currency are all lower than in 2008.
+2010 prize money is listed below; although the prizes in pounds have increased, because the pound has fallen so far against the dollar, the prizes in US currency through the 3rd round are lower than in 2009 (and last year all the prizes were lower than in 2008).

 WTA SCOREBOARD: The Championships at Wimbledon